TeamPneumatic/pnc-repressurized/README.md

 If you have any questions about the source, you can bug me on IRC, in #PneumaticCraft on Espernet.

-I know parts of the code still need refactoring, notably TileEntity rendering and container syncing.
+I know parts of the code still need refactoring, notably TileEntity rendering.

 =======
 Developping with PneumaticCraft